EtherTyper/battleforthenet-widget/README.md

+# Battle For Capitalism Widget

+#### Note: This widget is the _exact opposite_ of the Battle for the Net widget.
+I have different beliefs about what's best for the Internet ecosystem, and the Internet provision market.
+So, I decided to make a widget for my own website that better reflects my opinions.
+Feel free to use it, as it's available under the same license as the original.

-# How to install the widget
+## How to install the widget

 Add this to any page, and you're golden: ([**See the demo!**](https://widget.battleforthenet.com/demos/modal.html))